AES: Expanding Environmental Education and Restoring Wetlands

 The first phase of the Coastal Enhancement Program concluded in August 2024, showcasing initial successes including wetlands improvements, planning for the restoration of an additional 100 acres, and involving over 8,400 students from disadvantaged communities in outreach activities, exposure trips, and classroom projects.
 The program also strengthened environmental stewardship among youth, families, and community-based organizations serving disadvantaged communities in Los Angeles and Orange Counties, California.

-The program has now expanded with Phase 2.0 (2024-2026), which began in early 2024 with the same goals of restoring more local wetlands and increasing access to environmental education in more communities.
-Building on the learnings from Phase 1.0 and incorporating feedback from program partners, communities, and other stakeholders, the second iteration of the program continues the programming under Phase 1.0, with an added focus on disadvantaged communities— including environmental justice communities— near two AES facilities: Alamitos and Huntington Beach.
+The program has now expanded with Phase 2.0 (2024–26), which began in early 2024 with the same goals of restoring more local wetlands and increasing access to environmental education in more communities.
+The program’s second phase incorporates feedback from program partners, communities, and stakeholders, and builds on the first phase activities with an added focus on disadvantaged communities—including environmental justice communities—near two AES facilities: Alamitos and Huntington Beach.
 New components of the program include support for Tribal Advisory Groups and tribal initiatives related to environmental conservation, as well as improved access to workforce development opportunities for members of disadvantaged communities to pursue careers in environmental sciences.

 Additional Resources